keshavmohta09/dbviews-django/README.md

 from .views import MyView     # Import your views
 ```

-To refresh the materialized views you can refresh method.
+To refresh the materialized views you can use refresh method.
 ```python
     MyMaterializedView.refresh()
 ```